rpm-lab/CSCI5980-Spr23-DL-RPM/projects/project4.md

         - To avoid experiencing Colab usage limits, save and close your notebooks once finished working.

 4. <b>Submit your implementation for Autograder feedback</b>
 	- Once you have implemented a portion of the required features, you may submit your work for feedback from the Autograder.
-To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the Project 4 Autograder.
-You may submit to the Autograder for feedback up to 2 times per day.
+To receive feedback, download your `*.ipynb` and `*.py` files then upload them to the [Project 4 Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/4).
+You may submit to the Autograder for feedback up to 5 times per day.

 5. <b>Download final implementation</b>
     - After implementing all features, <b>save your work</b> and download the completed `*.ipynb` and `*.py` files.
     - The last cell of the `pose_estimation.ipynb` notebook will generate a `uniqueid_umid_P4.zip` file.
 The zip file should include `pose_estimation.ipynb`, and `pose_cnn.py` for this assignment.

 6. <b>Submit your python and notebook files for grading</b>
-    - Upload your files to the Autograder for grading consideration.
+    - Upload your files to the [Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/4) for grading consideration.
 Your highest score will be used for final grades.

 ## Deadline

-This project is due on <b>Tuesday, March 28rd at 11:59pm CT</b>.
+This project is due on <b>Thursday, March 30th at 11:59pm CT</b>.
 We suggest starting as soon as possible.

 ## Grading

-This project will be graded by the Autograder (will be made available soon).
+This project will be graded by the [Autograder](https://cse-ag-csci5980.cs.umn.edu/web/project/4).